Broshward/3D_models/README.md

 ski_binding*                - Ski bindings for nature people))

 LaserHolder*                Is the holder Laser tree engraving module on the 3D printer without removal extruder

+python/                     is the python scripts generators complexity forms for laser engraving in openscad